JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_4.md

 Elements as high as 112 have been produced by other means and all are highly unstable.
 Element 101, (mendelevium-256) was produced in 1955 by helium ion bombardment of einsteinium-253.
 Element 102 (nobelium) was produced by bombarding element 96 (curium) with carbon atoms.

-It is doubtful whether this type of reaction occurs "naturally" even in supernova explosions.
+It is doubtful whether this type of reaction occurs “naturally” even in supernova explosions.
 That it can be done in the laboratory is a tribute to the ingenuity of the people involved.
 In a recent publication, it was stated that new elements with half lives less than 10 microseconds can be identified even if, out of 10 billion trials, only two nuclei fuse together once to form a superheavy new element.
 The single atom so produced will be both detected and identified!1

 The possibility for these superheavy elements occurring naturally in novae explosions may be remote.
 And even if they were produced, the product would usually decay in an instant.

-The Urantia papers use that word "instant" and its derivatives in many different contexts.
-For example, they say that human beings, "from a cosmic perspective, are born, live, and die in a relative instant of time."
+The Urantia papers use that word “instant” and its derivatives in many different contexts.
+For example, they say that human beings, “from a cosmic perspective, are born, live, and die in a relative instant of time.”
 In terms of a cosmic perspective, elements above 100, and quite a few below, can exist for only a relative instant of time and many scarcely or not at all.

-The important point about the 100 elements comment is that, when made, it was "prophetic."
+The important point about the 100 elements comment is that, when made, it was “prophetic.”
 The Fermi theory about neutron capture and beta decay had been established in 1937 with the production of technetium from molybdenum.
 However its cessation at element 100 was not empirically established until the mid-1950's.
 Hence there was only very meager evidence to use the concept in the Papers.

 So although, technically speaking, the authors' statement can be defended as correct, a major section of new readers will probably see it as erroneous.

 Reference

 1. Armbruster, P., and F.P.
-Hessberger, "Making New Elements."
+Hessberger, “Making New Elements.”
 Scientific American 279 (3) 50.
 (1998)

 # How far to Andromeda
 Dick Bain, USA